ShimmiChristo/shimmin-blog-starter/content/players/curtis/index.md

 Proud Crohn's bro.
 Prefers sharts over farts.
 Is widely regarded as the most well rounded twin.

-Curtis is a new member to the Green Team in 2022.
+Curtis was a new member to the Green Team in 2022.